How to Choose the Best Candle Scents for You

 City Jar Candles – Chicago: Mint, basil, violet leaf, and mineral + San Francisco: Clary sage, bergamot, vetiver, and white sage

 Citronella Votive Candles: in a set of three for keeping your outdoor hangouts bug-free.
-Refreshing scent is housed in a trio of glass jars with silk-screened icons and maple wood lids. – citronella, ocean air, sea salt and jasmine
+The refreshing scent is housed in a trio of glass jars with silk-screened icons and maple wood lids. – citronella, ocean air, sea salt, and jasmine

 Signature Woody Scent Notes: